Alberto Lopo

 Alberto Lopo García (born 5 May 1980) is a Spanish former professional footballer who played as a central defender.

 His physical style of play resulted in him being one of the most booked players every season in Spanish football.
-He spent 16 years of his career – youth years accounted for – at Espanyol, twice winning the Copa del Rey.
+He spent 16 years of his career – youth years accounted for – at Espanyol, winning the Copa del Rey twice.

 Over 18 seasons, Lopo amassed La Liga totals of 409 matches and 19 goals, also representing in the competition Deportivo and Getafe.

 Club career

 Espanyol

 Born in Barcelona, Catalonia, Lopo spent the bulk of his professional career at local RCD Espanyol, whose youth system he joined when he was 10.
 He made his La Liga debut on 11 April 1999 when he played injury time against Real Zaragoza at the age of 18, thus becoming the first player to have represented the club in all categories.
-His breakthrough came during 2001–02, when he only missed five league matches and scored his first goal (in the first league round and against Zaragoza) but also received his first red card, during a 0–2 away loss to city rivals FC Barcelona.
+His breakthrough came in the 2001–02 season when he only missed five league matches and scored his first goal, in the first league round and against Zaragoza, but also received his first red card during a 2–0 away loss to city rivals FC Barcelona.

-Lopo would remain a starter at Espanyol under several coaches – Juande Ramos, Javier Clemente, Luis Fernández and Miguel Ángel Lotina – until his departure, gaining in the process a reputation as a superb but excessively rough defender.
+Lopo would remain a starter under several managers – Juande Ramos, Javier Clemente, Luis Fernández and Miguel Ángel Lotina – until his departure, earning in the process a reputation as a superb but excessively rough defender.
 In 2002–03 he was booked 13 times in 23 games, including two in a 5–2 defeat at Racing de Santander.
-The following season, after agreeing to a three-year extension, he was presented with 14 yellow cards and four red.
+The following campaign, after agreeing to a three-year extension, he was presented with 14 yellow cards and four red.
 Between 2004 and 2006 he received another 21 yellow cards and two red, although the numbers somewhat decreased in the subsequent years.

-With two Copa del Rey trophies conquered, in 2000 and 2006, Lopo rejected an offer to renew his contract and signed for Deportivo de La Coruña.
-But although he was out of contract, Espanyol eventually started a court case against Deportivo to get financial compensation (an amount of €5.6 million was mentioned) for having educated the player in its youth system.
+With two Copa del Rey trophies conquered, in 2000 and 2006, Lopo rejected an offer for a new deal and signed for Deportivo de La Coruña.
+But although he was out of contract, Espanyol eventually started a court case to get financial compensation (an amount of €5.6 million was mentioned) for having educated the player in its youth system.